videoXtens T-160 HP Transverse Strain ExtensometerThe new standard for r-value measurement Download

 - Measurement is based on the evaluation of 600 measuring lines acquired via ten measurement axes.

 Measurement of longitudinal strain and width reduction without gauge marks.
-Gauge marks on the specimen are NOT needed.
+Gauge marks are NOT needed on the specimen.

 Measurement of the longitudinal strain can be carried out with closed loop strain rate control to ISO 6892 Method A1, since the videoXtens T-160 HP is used in combination with the multiXtens II HP or the makroXtens II.